 3 cups water

-1 cup finely chopped kale—or other leafy greens
+1 cup finely chopped kale leaves (or other leafy greens)

-Heat oil in a medium size soup pot over medium heat.
-Add onions and garlic, and sauté for a few minutes.
-Add celery, carrots, salt and pepper.
-Continue to cook until vegetables begin to soften.
-Add blended tomatoes, water, bouillon, nutritional yeast and quinoa.
-Cook for 20-25 minutes.
-Add chopped kale and cook for another 10 minutes.
+Heat oil in a medium-size pot over medium heat.
+Add onions and garlic.
+Sauté for a few minutes, then add celery, carrots, salt and pepper.
+Cook briefly, then add tomatoes, water, bouillon, nutritional yeast and quinoa.
+Bring to a boil, then reduce heat to medium–high.
+Cook for 20–25 minutes, stirring occasionally.
+Add chopped kale and cook for 5–10 minutes.
 Serve warm or hot.
-Makes approx. 6 cups.
+Serves 4–6.